 "Suddenly, at the sound of a small stone I forgot everything."

-Malgrado col tempo si sfaldi by Stefano De Ponti is our Radia Show 876 and we are delighted to present it to you and the entire network of our radio-sisters.
+Malgrado col tempo si sfaldi by Stefano De Ponti is our Radia Show 876 and we are delighted to present it to you and to the entire network of our radio-sisters.

 Stefano De Ponti, texts, soundscapes and electronics

 Elia Moretti, percussion and vibraphone